2023-2024 School Year

 A Typical Week Online

 Similar to a traditional in-person school, at the Senior High level, full-time CBe-learn students can anticipate dedicating between 6-8 hours per week per course.
 Course outlines are available within the introduction to each course to review further detail (structure, organization, assignments, weightings, etc.).

 Students are expected to maintain a regular presence within their online course.
 Daily work is recommended for students to be successful in their work.
 Students are required to participate in class discussions and group work and submit all assignments.
-Indicators of participation include responding to email or text discussion postings in a timely fashion, contributing to online and Live Room discussions, submitting coursework, making presentations or reports, and attending in-person exams as required.
+Indicators of participation include responding to email or text discussion postings in a timely fashion, contributing to online and Live Room discussions, submitting coursework, and attending in-person exams as required.